nat-taly/digital-electronics-1/labs/04-segment/assingment.md

 | E | 1110 | 0 | 1 | 0 | 0 |
 | F | 1111 | 0 | 1 | 1 | 0 |

+### LED(7:4) indicators
-2. Listing of LEDs(7:4) part of VHDL architecture from source file `top.vhd`.
+1. Listing of LEDs(7:4) part of VHDL architecture from source file `top.vhd`.
 Try to write logic functions as simple as possible.
 Always use syntax highlighting, meaningful comments, and follow VHDL guidelines:

    ```vhdl
    -- Display input value on LEDs